Exact post-selection inference, with application to the lasso: Post-selection inference in linear regression

-\item Conditional Coverage: Since we form an interval for $\beta^M_j$ if and only if model $M$ is selected, i.e., $\hat M = M$, it makes sense to condition on this event.
-Hence, we might require that our confidence interval $C^M_j$ satisfy
+but the event inside the probability is not well-defined because $\beta^M_j$ is undefined when $j \notin M$.
+Two ways around this issue are suggested by \citet {berk2013posi}: \begin{longlist}[2.] \item[1.] \textit{Conditional coverage}: Since we form an interval for $\beta^M_j$ if and only if model $M$ is selected, that is, $\hat M = M$, it makes sense to condition on this event.
+Hence,\vadjust{\goodbreak} we might require that our confidence interval $C^M_j$ satisfy

 The benefit of this approach is that we avoid ever having to compare coefficients across two different models $M \neq M'$.